Curvature dependences of wave propagation in reaction-diffusion models: Results and Discussion

 as confirmed by our numerical simulations (Figures~\ref{fig:saturated-growth}, \ref{fig:slope-vs-t}).
 Figure~\ref{fig:slope-vs-t} shows that the front speed law $v(\kappa)$ in the two-dimensional Fisher-KPP model also converges to Eq.~\eqref{v-satgrowth} in the long-time limit, which is consistent with the fact that the saturated growth model is the linearisation of the Fisher-KPP model about the steady state $u=1$.
 At early times, however, the Fisher-KPP model is similar to Skellam's model.
 The slope of $v(\kappa)$ therefore first increases in time, before converging to that of Eq.~\eqref{v-satgrowth} in all pore shapes (Figures~\ref{fig:circle},\ref{fig:square}--\ref{fig:petal3}).

+\paragraph{Strong Allee effect} Finally, we consider an example of bistable reaction term where both the rest state $u=0$ and excited state $u=1$ are stable steady states.
+A classic example is provided by population growth with strong Allee effect, modelled by $F(u)=\lambda u(u-a)(1-u)$ with $0<a<1$.
+This model supports travelling waves with speed

+in one-dimensional infinite space under appropriate boundary and initial conditions~\cite{lewis-kareiva-1993}.
+In higher dimensions, the invasion of available space by the solution depends on the size and on the shape of the initial condition~\cite{lewis-kareiva-1993,Li2022}.
+Numerical simulations of this model are shown in Figure~\ref{fig:Allee} with $a=2/5$ and $\lambda=1/(1-a)=5/3$ so that $F(u)\sim 1-u$ as $u\to 1$ and $c>0$.
+Here too, the relationship $v(\kappa)$ converges to that of the saturated growth model in Eq.~\eqref{v-satgrowth} as $t\to \infty$.

-Our numerical observation that the linear relationship $v(\kappa)$ of the two-dimensional analogue of the Fisher-KPP model converges to that of the saturated growth model in the long time is not trivial, even if the reaction term in these models becomes similar in this limit.
-From Eq.~\eqref{v-dipfilling}, the slope the relationship $v(\kappa)$ depends on $u_{rr}(0,t)$.
-This quantity could in principle depend on how the solution profile approaches steady-state from the initial condition, where the reaction term has different contributions in the two models.
+Our numerical observation that the linear relationship $v(\kappa)$ of the two-dimensional analogue of the Fisher-KPP model and of the strong Allee effect converge to that of the saturated growth model in the long time is not trivial, even if the reaction terms in these models becomes similar in this limit.
+From Eq.~\eqref{v-dipfilling}, the slope of the relationship $v(\kappa)$ depends on $u_{rr}(0,t)$.
+This quantity could in principle depend on how the solution profile approaches steady-state from the initial condition, where the reaction term has different contributions in the three models.